syncfusion-content/blazor-docs/blazor/common/extend-and-customize-components.md

 The Blazor framework provides the support to extend a component or customize it within another component for a strong composite model.

-## Extend Syncfusion Blazor component
+## Extend Syncfusion&reg; Blazor component

-The Syncfusion Blazor components can extend and customize the logic by creating a new Blazor component.
+The Syncfusion&reg; Blazor components can extend and customize the logic by creating a new Blazor component.

 1. Right-click on the `~/Pages` folder in the Visual Studio and select `Add -> Razor Component` to create a new Razor component (SyncButton.razor).

-2. Inherit any Syncfusion Blazor component and render your component based on your logic with Syncfusion Blazor API.
+2. Inherit any Syncfusion&reg; Blazor component and render your component based on your logic with Syncfusion&reg; Blazor API.

     ```cshtml
     @inherits SfButton;